Optimize API Calls and Data Structures to Improve Performance

 To import a larger number of subscribers, plan on using an asynchronous activity started via an API call.

-The Marketing Cloud optimizes all asynchronous activities to process data in large batches.
+Marketing Cloud Engagement optimizes all asynchronous activities to process data in large batches.
 Write your import definitions for reuse and avoid creating new definitions for every single data import.
 Otherwise, you might encounter performance issues when creating all-new definitions for single operations.

 Plan your imports to run consecutively instead of concurrently.
 Performing multiple imports to the same data extension or subscriber list at the same time adversely affects performance.
 Because subscriber lists use a shared data storage model within an account, performing multiple imports to one or many subscriber lists in the same account can cause performance issues.